 FFP made a commitment to co-invest $50 million alongside JAB Holding in December 2016, then a further $150 million in December 2017, to support its growth strategy in the consumer goods sector.
-These co-investments give FFP exposure to a diverse portfolio of assets in the non-alcoholic beverage sector, particularly coffee (Jacobs Douwe Egberts, Keurig Dr Pepper), bakery and restaurant chains (Panera, Pret A Manger, Einstein Noah, Caribou, Espresso House, Baresso) and snacks and treats (Krispy Kreme and Insomnia Cookies).
+Those co-investments give FFP exposure to a diverse portfolio of assets in the non-alcoholic beverage sector, particularly coffee (JDE, Keurig Dr Pepper), restaurant chains (Panera, Pret A Manger, Caribou, Espresso House, Baresso), snacks and treats (Krispy Kreme, Insomnia Cookies) and petcare (Compassion First, NVA).

-In 2018, FFP invested an additional $130 million in Acorn Holdings to continue supporting the group’s expansion strategy in the beverages sector following its acquisition of Dr Pepper Snapple Group.
-That investment increased FFP’s exposure to Jacobs Douwe Egberts, Keurig Dr Pepper and Peet’s Coffee & Tea.
+In 2018, FFP invested an additional $130 million in Drinx! (formerly Acorn Holdings) to continue supporting the firm’s expansion strategy in the beverages market following its Dr Pepper Snapple Group acquisition.
+This co-investment increased FFP’s exposure to JDE, Keurig Dr Pepper and Peet’s Coffee & Tea.

 Combined sales for the subsidiaries to which FFP is exposed